wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 After the success of NGS, alternative so-called 3rd generation technologies were introduced to overcome some of the shortcomings, mainly the limited read length.
-All produce longer reads at lower yields and generally have a higher error rate than the methods described previously.
+All produce longer reads at lower yields, and generally have a higher error rate than the methods described previously.

----

 (Week5_pacbio)=

 ###### PacBio

-The most established method is Pacific Biosciences (PacBio) single molecule real time (SMRT) sequencing.
+The most established method is PacBio single molecule real time (SMRT) sequencing.
 Compared to other methods it does not include a PCR step to amplify the signal of the template DNA.
+Instead it amplifies the light emmitted when a labelled nucleotide is inserted.

+(w5box5)=
+::::{admonition} Box 5.5: PacBio sequencing
+:class: tip
-Instead, it makes clever use of the structure of SMRT-cells to amplify the light signal of bases being incorporated with the use of a laser.
+PacBio sequencing does not amplify the template fragment prior to sequencing, instead it makes clever use of the structure of SMRT-cells to amplify the light signal of bases being incorporated with the use of a laser.
 A circularised double stranded piece of template is loaded into tiny wells on a SMRT-cell, with the aim of having a single molecule in each well.
 Incorporation of nucleotides is signalled by cleavage of a phosphorescent molecule from the nucleotide and recorded